This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Select the Right Pasta Shape: Opt for short pasta varieties that have curves and ridges, like fusilli, rotini, or penne.
-These shapes are excellent at holding onto the dressing and integrating with other ingredients, ensuring every bite is flavorful.
+• Choose the Right Pasta: Use short pasta with ridges, like rotini, fusilli, or penne.
+These shapes hold onto the dressing, so every bite is flavorful.

 RELATED: 15 Easy Dessert Recipes For One